Bp3289/fullStack-JS-App/README.md

 1. Build an HTML form that will allow us to submit a new card through our new POST route.
 Since this is Angular, you will probably want to use `ng-submit`.
 2. Add a button on each card that allows you to DELETE a card.
 Connect this to a DELETE route on your back end.
 (Hint: this one is a little tricky.
 You will need to pass the delete method from your controller into your cardDirective template.
 You should look at the [Custom Directives Lab](https://github.com/den-wdi-2/angular-directives-lab) for details on how to do this.)
 3. Use a form that lets you edit and UPDATE a card.
 For now, just display it under each card.
 Try to borrow as much as you can from your work with the form from #1.
+4. Add a button on each card that allows you to select a card.
+Use $http to GET that flashcard by ID from the back end.
+Save this as vm.singleQuestion.
+Create an HTML element that displays "Selected: `singleQuestion`" above the cards.

 For reference, you can examine your work on the [Criminals Lab](https://github.com/den-wdi-2/http-lab).